 🧪 Publish and test your Event App

-Don't make your attendees be your beta testers.
+Don't make your attendees your beta testers.
 Before launch, you and your colleagues, moderators, staff, speakers, and sponsors should download and examine every aspect of your Event App.
-Experiencing the app for yourselves helps ensure it’s polished and accurate, and it better prepares you to answer attendee questions.
+Experiencing the app for yourselves helps ensure it’s polished and accurate, and it better prepares you and your staff to answer attendee questions.

-When everything's ready to go, start executing your communication schedule! 🎉
+When everything's ready to go, start welcoming attendees based on your communication plan! 🎉

-After your event starts, there are many opportunities to promote your app to in-person and virtual attendees, even if they haven't logged in yet.
+After your event starts, there are many opportunities to promote your app to in-person and virtual attendees, even if they haven't logged in to the Event App yet.